roshie548/WHAP-Study-Game/README.md

-This app was created in my freshman year of high school (2014).
-I also created an app for AP European History the following year, but it uses mostly the same code (changed questions, answers and colors).
+This app was initially created in my freshman year of high school (2014)

-11/22/18: Updated to work with database
+11/22/18: Updated to work with Amazon Web Services and Heroku (moved data to database).